-Understanding the distinction between personal and commercial goodwill is key to anticipating whether the value of a family business will be a significant factor in your client's case.
+Distinguishing between commercial and personal goodwill determines whether the value of a family business will be a key factor in your client’s case.

 By Antonina Wasowska (Ontario)

 In many family law disputes, the value of a business owned and operated by one or both of the spouses becomes an important factor in determining net family property and the resultant equalization payment between spouses.